 Along with other private and philanthropic investments, the $10 million will be used to grow the fund to approximately $30 million—or a combined total of $80 million.
 These monies will quickly provide short-term bridge acquisition and pre-development financing to eligible borrowers.
 Properties targeted for fund investments are occupied multi-family housing of over five units, in which at least 50 percent of units are currently affordable to households earning up to 80 percent of the median family income (MFI).

-The fund has three managers: (1) Capital Impact Partners, a Certified Community Development Financial Institution (CDFI) based in Arlington, Virginia, that has provided more than $28.2 million in financing for five (5) projects that have preserved 862 affordable housing units in the District; (2) LISC-DC, another CDFI which has provided $35.3 million in financing, through HPF, for 10 projects that have preserved 505 affordable housing units in the District and (3) Low-Income Investment Fund (LIIF), a national CDFI, dedicated to creating pathways of opportunity for low income people and communities in the District.
+The fund has three managers: (1) Capital Impact Partners, a Certified Community Development Financial Institution (CDFI) based in Arlington, Virginia, that has provided more than $64 million in financing for 12 projects that have preserved 1454 affordable housing units in the District; (2) LISC-DC, another CDFI which has provided $70 million in financing, through HPF, for 19 projects that have preserved 767 affordable housing units in the District and (3) Low-Income Investment Fund (LIIF), a national CDFI which has provided more than $12 million in financing for three (3) projects that have preserved 58 affordable housing units in the District.

 To apply for Preservation Funds, please contact: